 This series is comprised of 10 short videos which feature Pastor Lee Cummings teaching core Christian beliefs.
 All you have to do to get started is click on the videos below and work your way through at your own pace.
 Each video lesson includes a simple PDF study guide, which you have the ability to access by clicking the download link.

-The Apostles’ creed is the oldest statement of faith in the Christian church.
+The Apostles’ creed is the Church’s oldest statement of faith.

 The Lord's Prayer

-The Lord’s Prayer is the most widely cited Christian prayer, and we find its origin in the Book of Matthew 6:9-13 when Jesus instructed His disciples how to pray.
+The Lord’s Prayer is the most widely cited Christian prayer in the world, and we find its origin in Matthew 6:9-13, when Jesus instructed His disciples how to pray.

-The disciples, being fully Jewish, maintained the rigorous prayer customs; they prayed scripted prayers with high frequency and methodical timing.
+The disciples, being fully Jewish, maintained their rigorous traditional prayer customs, praying scripted prayers with high frequency and methodical timing.
 They knew all of the prayer traditions, but they never heard prayers like Jesus’.
-When Jesus prayed, it was fresh and relational and the disciples wanted that in their own lives.
+When Jesus prayed, it was fresh and relational, and the disciples wanted that kind of prayer active in their own lives.
 The Lord’s Prayer was Jesus’ response to His disciples asking Him, “Lord, teach us to pray.”
-In doing so, Jesus wasn’t attempting to give His disciples another prayer to recite for repetition’s sake, but demonstrate how to relationally pray to God.
+In doing so, Jesus wasn’t attempting to give His disciples another prayer to recite for repetition’s sake, but to demonstrate how to relationally pray to God.

 Use Jesus’ pattern to form your own prayers:

 Our Father in heaven: Connect with God relationally.

 Hallowed be Your Name: Worship God.